oasis-observatory/oasis-observatory/README.md

 ---
 ## Mission Statement
 OASIS Observatory is an open research initiative that models potential trajectories of Artificial Superintelligence (ASI).
-Using structured schema-based scenarios, OASIS generates and analyzes foresight data to support policymakers, researchers, and AI safety practitioners in anticipating high-impact futures.
+Using structured schema-based scenarios, OASIS Observatory generates and analyzes foresight data to support policymakers, researchers, and AI safety practitioners in anticipating high-impact futures.

 ## Team
 OASIS is developed by a multidisciplinary team combining **philosophy of technology**, **systems engineering**, and **foresight methodology**.